 Admire the Charming Newly Renovated Piata Unirii

+If you’re wondering about main sights in Timişoara, then I have you covered for the basics!
 Before we even arrived in Timişoara, I knew EXACTLY where I wanted to begin our sightseeing.
-In the heart of Piata Unirii (Union Square) where a plethora of beautiful lamps decorate the square, and being a lamp lover, I didn’t want to risk the chance of not having enough time to capture every.single.angle!
+In the heart of Piata Unirii (Union Square), the number one top rated thing to do in Timişoara by Trip Advisor, where a plethora of beautiful lamps decorate the square, and being a lamp lover, I didn’t want to risk the chance of not having enough time to capture every.single.angle!
 This is the kind of lovely square I could easily spend hours upon hours enjoying!

 After a bit of sprucing up, the loveliest square in Timişoara is without a doubt Piata Unirii with its colorful array of Baroque urban design.
 The heart of the square is dominated by the Plague Column honoring citizens who perished to a rather violent attack of the disease back in 1740.
 Stretching from either direction from the column is a lovely urban park where you may find artists displaying their artwork or some lounge chairs to soak up the sun with walking paths crisscrossing through the small park.
 If you look closely enough, you can see that the square is still undergoing major renovations.